 - Shimagamo Saryo (11:30am-3pm & 5-9pm; closed Tuesdays) – located near Shimogamao Shrine, the long-established restaurant is in a traditional Japanese house with a beautiful garden.
 Try their lunch or dinner kaiseki meal which is inspired by the seasons.

-- Hiroya (11am-2pm & 5-7pm) – dine on the riverbed along the Kibune River during warmer months.
+- Hiroya (11am-2pm & 5-7pm) – dine on the riverbed along the Kibune River in Kibune during warmer months.

 Kyoto Noodle Dishes